Your GP can arrange for you to see a specialist doctor if you have symptoms that could be due to cancer or cancer of unknown primary (CUP).

 - examines you

-They also arrange any tests that you need.
+They also arrange any tests that you need such as blood tests and scans.
 These will depend on your symptoms.

 Referral to the CUP team

-If tests show that you have a cancer that has spread (secondary cancer), but your doctors can’t find where it started (the primary tumour), it’s called a malignancy of unknown primary origin (MUO).
+If tests show that you have a cancer that has spread (secondary cancer), but your doctors can’t find where it started (the primary tumour), it is initially referred to as a malignancy of unknown primary origin (MUO).
+You usually have more specialist tests to look for the primary cancer.

-Your doctor may then refer you to a team of health professionals who specialise in cancer of unknown primary.
+Your doctor may then refer you to a team of health professionals who specialise in CUP.
 The specialist CUP team usually includes:

 - a doctor specialising in cancer and its treatment (an oncologist)